AMReX-Fusion/Furnace/Docs/source/Introduction.rst

 **********************
-Introduction to Furnace
+Introduction to Logi
 **********************

-Furnace is a adaptive mesh, radiation/MHD hydrodynamics code that is designed to model astrophysical reacting flows on massively parallel computers.
+Logi is a adaptive mesh, radiation/MHD hydrodynamics code that is designed to model astrophysical reacting flows on massively parallel computers.

-Furnace's major capabilities:
+Logi's major capabilities:

   * 1-, 2-, and 3-dimensional unsplit, 2nd-order finite-volume
     hydrodynamics; 4th order hydro for uniform grids.